yordan-kanchelov/pixi-typescript-boilerplate/README.md

 # pixi-typescript-boilerplate

-Ready to code setup for pixi.js with typescript
+## Ready to code setup for pixi.js with typescript

+## Commands:
+npm run build
+npm run watch

 If the build fails try